arcade2d

 rotation: number

-The object's rotation in world space, in radians, measured clockwise from the positive x-axis (i.e. 0 faces right, matching the convention used by Point.angular and Point.angleTo).
+The object's rotation relative to its WorldObject.parent, in radians, measured clockwise from the positive x-axis (i.e. 0 faces right, matching the convention used by Point.angular and Point.angleTo).
 Mutable — controllers, AI and physics write into this directly; visual components read it back to orient themselves.
+With no parent this is the object's world rotation; otherwise read WorldObject.worldRotation for the composed value.

 Defaults to 0 (facing right) for newly-constructed objects.
 The engine does not normalise the value, so callers may freely accumulate angles past if that simplifies their logic.